dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 ### JWT

-Subscription needs the JWT in which `$USER`, expiry, and other variables are declared.
+The subscription requires a JWT that declares the `$USER`, expiry, and other variables.
-The JWT is passed from GraphQL client as key-value pair, where the key is Header given in schema and the value is the JWT.
+The JWT is passed from the GraphQL client as key-value pair, where the key is the `Header` given in the schema and the value is the JWT.
-For example in our case, the key is `Authorization` and the value is the JWT.
+In the example below, the key is `Authorization` and the value is the JWT.

-Most of the GraphQL clients have a separate header section to pass Header-JWT key-value pair while from Apollo client it is passed in `connectionParams` as follows.
+Most GraphQL clients have a separate header section to pass Header-JWT key-value pairs.
+In the Apollo client, these are passed using `connectionParams`, as follows.

 ```javascript
 const wsLink = new WebSocketLink({